What you need to know about frostbite and its effects on your body

 He went to a follow-up doctor's appointment just one day later, and that's when the doctor noticed his big toe was starting to turn black.

 "They called the surgeon in right away.
-And he said, 'You're going into surgery tomorrow and taking that toe because it turned turn black,'" recounted John.
+And he said, 'You're going into surgery tomorrow and taking that toe because it turned turn black,'" O'Connell recalled.

 Doctor Roy Elrod is the Chief of Staff and emergency room physician at Detroit Receiving Hospital.
-He explained to me that the 'frostbite danger zone' is a lot warmer than most people think.
+He explained that the 'frostbite danger zone' is a lot warmer than most people think.

 "Generally the milder cases - when the temperatures are still fairly just above freezing, and that's usually about between 32 to 50 degrees because hypothermia can actually start below 50 degrees.
 As soon as it gets below 32 degrees, the freezing point is when you actually can see a lot of significant damage to patients," said Dr. Elrod